 The following are suggested remedies for product found not to meet the AFI standard:

-Infestation - If live infestation is found in two or more cartons, the entire shipment should be frozen at $0^{\circ}F$ (- $18^{\circ}C$) for not less than 21 days.
+Infestation - If infestation is found in two or more cartons, the entire shipment should be frozen.

-Severe Blocking - If severe blocking exists in two or more cartons, the entire shipment should be frozen for about 21 days, followed by tempering in cold storage for about 5 days.
+Severe Blocking - If severe blocking exists in two or more cartons, the entire shipment should be frozen.